fleekxyz/templates/boilerplates/README.md

 # Fleek.xyz Boilerplates

-Collection of Boileplatesconfigured to easily deploy to Fleek.xyz with the pre-configured scripts!
+Collection of Boileplates configured to easily deploy to Fleek.xyz with the pre-configured scripts!

 ## Contributing